NODE NEO nodeneo.ai

 Back in Node Neo:

 1. Tap Models.
 Browse the active model list.
+First time?
+Just pick GLM-4.6 — a balanced general-purpose model from Z.ai that handles most everyday questions well; perfect for kicking the tires.
+(Plain-language model labels are coming to the app soon.)
 If you want to be strict about privacy, flip the MAX Privacy filter on — that limits the list to TEE-attested providers only.

-2. Tap a model and Open session.
-The app will quote you the stake (typically a few cents in MOR) and open it on-chain in a few seconds.
+2. Tap your model and Open session.
+The app shows you the exact MOR stake before you confirm (typically a few cents) and opens the session on-chain in a few seconds.

 3. Type.
 Stream.
 Chat.
 Your messages are encrypted at rest with a wallet-derived key — nothing in the local database is readable without your wallet.